cvmfs/doc-cvmfs/cpt-releasenotes.rst

 As of this release, we provide the CernVM-FS client in addition to the regular distribution packages as a minimal Docker container.
-The container is available from Dockerhub and as a standalone tarball to be used with `docker load`.
+The container is available `from Dockerhub <https://hub.docker.com/r/cvmfs/service>`_ and as a standalone tarball to be used with `docker load`.

 The service container can be used to expose /cvmfs mountpoint to the container host.
 It is meant for fully containerized Linux distributions such as Fedora CoreOS.
-It can also be deployed as a _deamon set_ to provide /cvmfs to pods in kubernetes clusters.
+It can also be deployed as a Kubernetes DaemonSet to provide /cvmfs to pods in kubernetes clusters.